Physics

 Thermodynamics and Laws of Thermodynamics by Labtex

-Picture Thermodynamics and Laws of Thermodynamics
+Picture: Thermodynamics and Laws of Thermodynamics

 The behavior of the above quantities is determined by the four laws of thermodynamics.
 The four laws of thermodynamics describe all the minute changes that occur as a body’s energy system changes, in addition to explaining the ability of an energy system to do some work around it.
 It was only in the 19th century that studies on thermodynamics expanded; To optimize the performance of steam engines.
 There are eight founding schools of thermodynamics.